multiversx/mx-deprecated-node-prototype/README.md

 -   [How to run a node](#how-to-run-a-node)

 ## Design goal
-The purpose of this project is to further research and development twords a state sharded architecture and validate some of our underlying hypothesis and experiments twords a decentralized, scalable and secure blockchain architecture.
+The purpose of this project is to offer a rapid development iteration twords a state sharded architecture and validate some of the initial hypothesis presented in our paper, while taking the first material steps to transforming our vision of a decentralized, scalable and secure blockchain architecture into working code.

-The project has been dismissed and focus has been moved onto another repository [elrond-go](https://github.com/ElrondNetwork/elrond-go) building the next step of elrond arhitecture &gt; Elrond Testnet v0.1 .
+With the validation of our core hypothesis: demonstrating a working model of state sharding and cross-shard transactions, this project has become obsolete and all focus has been moved onto another repository named [elrond-go](https://github.com/ElrondNetwork/elrond-go), where the next version of elrond arhitecture is built > Elrond Testnet v0.1 .

 ### What to expect
 This repository was originally created and used to validate several